ArturoSbr/aws-ccp-cheat-sheet/main.md

 S3 cannot be used as a substitute for EFS because it does not support appends to a file (we can only overwrite a whole object).
 For this reason, EFS is the go-to solution when many instances need to write on a shared a storage device.

+Finally, EFS is a hybrid service.
+On-premises servers can read/write to EFS through AWS Direct Connect or AWS VPN.

 #### FSx
 Used for launching third-party file systems on other operating systems (Windows and Lustre).